obiwan04kanobi/text_summarizer/README.md

 - **Minimalistic Design**: Inspired by Apple's design principles for a clean and modern user interface.
 - **Responsive Layout**: Works seamlessly across desktops, tablets, and mobile devices.
 - **Fast and Efficient**: Provides summaries within seconds with a simple copy-paste workflow.

 ---

+## 🚧 Constraints

+- **Text Length**: The input text is processed in chunks of up to **500 words** for optimal summarization.
+Longer texts are split and summarized individually.
+- **Summary Length**: The summarized output is dynamically determined based on the input text length:
+  - **Short Inputs**: Summaries are concise, with a minimum of **30 words** and a maximum of **50 words**.
+  - **Long Inputs**: Summaries can go up to **150 words** but are constrained by the capabilities of the Hugging Face API.
+- **API Limits**: The app relies on the Hugging Face API, so response time and accuracy depend on their service availability.
+- **Context Preservation**: For very large texts, summaries are generated for individual chunks and then combined.
+This may lead to slightly reduced coherence across combined summaries.

+---